quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 Now, `c` can be different things in the body of the first lambda.
 The difference is that before, the forall was outside the whole type.
 So there was "only one `c`".
 But now, we know that identity function works for all `c`.
 This is a very subtle difference, but it's very important.
 Make sure you understand this.

-The difference is that before, `c` could only get "instantiated" once (to `a -> b`) since it was in the outer forall.
+The difference is that before, `c` could only one thing (`a -> b`) since it was in the outer forall.
 And in the second way, `c` could get instantiated as many times as you want since the forall is inside its little type instead of outside of the whole signature.

-We will make this notion of instantiation more concrete soon.
+We will make this notion of instantiation of foralls more concrete soon.

-Being able to put foralls in the middle of a type like this would be very nice so you can write functions like this where you need parameters themselves to be polymorphic functions, but unfortunately, type inference is impossible if we allow this in general.
+Being able to put foralls in the middle of a type like this would be very nice so you can write functions like this where you need parameters themselves to be polymorphic functions, but unfortunately, implementing type inference is impossible if we allow this in general.
 So we will only allow foralls on the outside.
-But variables bound defined in a let expression can have polymorphic types in the body of the let expression, so we can get around this restriction.
+But variables bound defined in a let expression can have polymorphic types in the body of the let expression, so we can work around this restriction when using the language.
 This system is called let-bound polymorphism.
 [Here](https://en.wikipedia.org/wiki/Parametric_polymorphism) is a wikipedia article explaining the different kinds of parametric polymorphism.

 Ok, so foralls on the outside only.
 No big deal.
 Now we're ready to define what a type is.
 We have mono types, which have no foralls, and type schemes, which are a bunch of foralls and a mono type: